Magdik/muj-webovy-projekt/content/post/another-post.md

 ---
-title: All albums of The Beatles
+title: Low Cost cestování
-date: 2018-03-15
+date: 2019-04-09
 tags:
-    - beatles
+    - low cost
-    - data
+    - cestování
 ---

 This is just another post.
 And it illustrates a mighty functionality.